 - Libraries: In some communities, libraries offer English classes and materials to study.
 Find a library near you.

 If you are concerned that you might have been scammed or overcharged by an ESL program, contact the Federal Trade Commission to file a complaint.

 College or University (Postsecondary)

-- Test of English as a Foreign Language (TOEFL) - Many colleges and universities require this test to measure your English-language skills.
+Test of English as a Foreign Language (TOEFL) - Many schools require this test to measure your English language skills.

-- Foreign Visitors Driving in the U.S. - Quick facts for short-term visitors, students, and residents about driving in the U.S.
+Foreign Visitors Driving in the U.S. - Get quick facts for short-term visitors, students, and residents about driving in the U.S.

 English as a Second Language - Learn English and improve basic reading, writing, speaking, and listening skills.

 Income taxes - Some international students may be subject to income tax.